George Church (geneticist): Career

 After completing his doctoral work, Church spent six months of 1984 at Biogen, the industrial laboratory site where Gilbert had relocated a sizable part of his former Harvard group.
 This was followed soon after by a Life Sciences Research Foundation postdoctoral fellowship at the University of California, San Francisco with Gail R. Martin, a member of the National Academy of Sciences and joint-discoverer of a technique to extract mouse embryonic stem cells.

 Church joined the Harvard Medical School faculty as an assistant professor in 1986.
 Church is now the Robert Winthrop Professor of Genetics at Harvard Medical School, and a member of the Harvard-MIT health sciences and technology faculty.
 He was also a founding member of the Wyss Institute for Biologically Inspired Engineering at Harvard University.
 He served as the director of the Center of Excellence in Genomic Science (CEGS) at the Harvard Medical School, funded by a P50-type award from the National Human Genome Research Institute (NHGRI), a part of the National Institutes of Health.

 He co-founded Veritas Genetics and its European and Latin American subsidiary, Veritas Intercontinental, with the idea of bringing the benefits of genomic data to millions of people globally.

 Church was elected a member of the National Academy of Engineering in 2012 for contributions to human genome sequencing technologies and DNA synthesis and assembly.

 In 2018, Church co-founded Nebula Genomics, a personal genomics company that offers a whole-genome sequencing service.
 The company says that it is developing its own blockchain, intending to provide free sequencing in exchange for users' genomic and personal data.
 The decentralized nature of a blockchain also has the potential to improve aspects of data privacy and security, but identification of individuals could still be possible (DNA itself is a unique identifier) and law enforcement could still issue search warrants or subpoena the data.

 In 2021, Church joined as a co-founder of HLTH.network (formerly Shivom), a healthcare blockchain startup which created the world's first global genomics data sharing and analytics marketplace.
 The HLTH.network aims to be the "world's first base layer protocol for global health data."
+In 2025, Church joined Lila Sciences, an AI agent platform startup, as Chief Scientist.